 South Melbourne went into the game almost unbackable favourites, although rumour has it that this didn't stop one wealthy South supporter, who reputedly offered all the players a generous cash reward if they brought home victory.
 The South Melbourne coaching panel instructed their players to match it with the violent Carlton lineup in the fisticuffs stakes.

-An incredible Princes Park record crowd of 62,986 people packed themselves into the terraces of Princes Park that day, and every single one of them would have walked away knowing they had witnessed a match that would live on in VFL/AFL, and indeed Australian sporting folklore.
+Princes Park record crowd of 62,986 people packed themselves into the terraces of Princes Park that day, and every single one of them would have walked away knowing they had witnessed a match that would live on in VFL/AFL, and indeed Australian sporting folklore.

 Chitty won the toss and selected to kick with a strong wind.
 Percy Bentley had, through the use of the extensive Melbourne football grapevine, learnt of Carlton's opponent's preoccupation with our violent reputation, and instructed his players play the ball and get some early score on the board.
 This tactic reaped instant results as the Navy Blues skipped away to an early lead, albeit aided by South Melbourne's inaccuracy in front of goal.
 At quarter time Percy Bentley instructed Bob Chitty to "remove the kid gloves if the situation becomes desperate".
 These were to be telling words in the context of the match.

 Laurie Nash and Kevin Smith goaled early in the second term to put South in front.
 Chitty must have determined that this made the situation desperate.
 The Carlton captain started off proceedings by laying out South's star rookie, and future Brownlow Medallist Ron Clegg.
 Clegg somehow miraculously regained consciousness, and while attempting to take his kick lined up in the wrong direction.
 Bert Deacon, ever the gentleman, pointed young Clegg in the right direction.
 Chitty was furious with his teammate, snarling; "I don't knock them down for you to pick up".